Skip navigation

 Elimination and eradication are the ultimate goals of public health.
 The only question is whether these goals are to be achieved in the present or some future generation.

-We are in the World Health Organization’s decade for disease elimination.
+We are in the World Health Organization’s ‘Decade for Disease Elimination’.

 This decade is the countdown to achieving the disease elimination targets as outlined in the 2030 Agenda for Sustainable Development and the Global Health Sector Strategies on HIV, Viral Hepatitis and STIs.